 You don’t want to miss this unique Kentucky Winery Trail on I-71 that starts right here in Crestwood (Exit 14).
 Located 20 minutes from downtown Louisville, each winery and vineyard on our Winery Trail offers their own unique theme, tranquil setting, and the best Kentucky wines in the state.
 All 6 wineries on our winery trail are an hour-or-less drive from Oldham County KY, so make a weekend of it by booking your stay at one of our fabulous bed and breakfasts, our hotels, or take advantage of our vacation home rentals for your entire group.
 You’ll find many hidden treasures along I-71, so just relax and take your time getting to know the small communities where these little gems are tucked!
 Our winery trail listings also include other things to do nearby.

 Be sure to check with each winery before you visit to be certain of their COVID-19 hours and guidelines.
-As of October 2020 in Kentucky, masks are still 100% mandated in all public places by the governor’s office.
 Click HERE for our COVID information.
 Travel safely!